: Ain'tcha gonna take his mask off and find out who he

 - The last episode of Batman Beyond had Terry pull off his mask during a rescue attempt in order to convince a kid that it was okay to trust him.
 Bruce is understandably livid, explaining that because: a) the kid knows what Terry looks like and b) he said he saw Batman's face when he was interviewed afterwards, every villain in the city will be after him for that information.
 It gets subverted when, subjected to a mental probe, the kid has already replaced Terry's face with the face of his favorite cartoon hero.

-- In The Legend Of Korra, Amon gets unmasked, twice.
-Once during when Korra confronts him in the auditorium, she asks him to take it off, and he does, but he has put suitable makeup on that makes it look like he got burned.
-However, the next time and last time) his mask comes off is in the water in Yue Bay when he is thrown out the window of the pro-bending arena; his mask then floats to the surface.
+- In The Legend of Korra, Amon's face is revealed twice.
+When Korra confronts him in the auditorium, she asks him to take it off and he does, but he has put suitable makeup on that makes it look like he got burned.
+However, the next time (and last time) his mask comes off is in the water in Yue Bay when he is thrown out the window of the pro-bending arena; his mask then floats to the surface.